ezzye/Heavens_Retail_Clothing/README.md

  4 Use SOLID OOD (Single-responsiblity principle; Open-closed principle; Liskov substitution principle; Interface segregation principle and Dependency Inversion Principle)

  5 Iterate through user stories

+# User Stories

+As a User I can view the products and their category, price and availability information